kaleevt/hacklab2.0/README.md

 HACKLAB 2.0

 You can find the Processing and Arduino codes for my project "Reader Rabbit".
-Any additional code is found in the github of Ashley James Brown (https://github.com/ashleyjamesbrown).
+Any additional code is found from the github of Ashley James Brown (https://github.com/ashleyjamesbrown).

 Codes for some of the workshops can be found on my wordpress page (http://dmvm.coventry.ac.uk/~kaleevt/hacklab2/) where I've blogged about the given tasks.